 The resort’s culinary team has crafted a menu of wholesome, high-quality nosh that be consumed “on the go” while meandering along pathways through the 45-acre grounds between sessions.
 “This healthy ‘fast food’ approach maximizes busy schedules and allows attendees more time to enjoy the beautiful desert landscape,” says George.

-“In the past, planners would typically ask for items that followed the latest ‘diet’ trend,” says Hillary Byrne, Director of Catering Sales at Renaissance Indian Wells Resort & Spa.
+“In the past, planners would typically ask for items that followed the latest ‘diet’ trend,” says Hillary Byrne, Director of Catering Sales at Renaissance Esmeralda Resort & Spa, Indian Wells.
 “We’ve noticed a shift in this mentality over the last year and see that planners are now focused on ensuring healthy cuisine encompasses a wider scope for their attendees.”
 In that vein, the resort incorporates juice bars for customizing concoctions, poke bars and “street food” setups.

 It’s all about balance.
 “They need to ensure they’re providing enough options that focus on individual needs and lifestyles,” Byrne says.
 “Planners also need attendees to be properly fueled to be at their maximum performance level so they can learn, network and achieve the overall goals of the meeting.”